Skip to content

 Using the BetonQuestLoggerπŸ”—

-A BetonQuestLogger will be available as the variable LOG once you obtained a BetonQuestLogger instance.
-It has a bunch of methods for all use cases.
+The BetonQuestLogger has a bunch of methods for all use cases.
 Its JavaDocs explain when and how to use these.
 Make sure to give the JavaDocs a quick read!

 Method OverviewπŸ”—

 All methods come in multiple variants.
-Always provide a package if possible, as this makes it possible to filter the log message.
+Always provide a package if possible, as this allows the user to filter log messages.

 Name Use Case Example